 Anyone with plans to drive to and in the park during the fall and winter, please remember to have flexible travel plans and prepare for changing weather conditions.
 Winter in Yellowstone is like few places most have ever experienced.
 Temperatures can get extremely cold and snow can make travel virtually impossible at times.

 Temporary travel restrictions or closures can occur at any time without notice.
 Visit Park Roads for the status of Yellowstone roads.
 Receive Yellowstone road alerts on your mobile phone, text “82190” to 888-777.
 An automatic text reply will confirm receipt and provide instructions.
-Yellowstone closes for the winter season on March 15, 2020 and you will not be able to enter the park until May, 2020.
+Yellowstone closes for the winter season on March 15, 2024 and will not re-open to the public until mid-May, 2024.